Learn more about how the Cal Poly Humboldt Library can help

 What you need to get started

-The mic itself is very simple (there isn't even an on/off switch!) but there are a few things you need to get going:
+The mic itself is very simple (you just want to be sure the SM58 switch is set to on) but there are a few things you need to get going:

 • To use this mic with a computer, you can use the Scarlett 2i2 audio interface.